levitsky/pyteomics/doc/source/data/notes.rst

 - Throughout this section we use :py:func:`pyteomics.auxiliary.print_tree` to display the structure of the data returned by various parsers.
+Replace this call with the actual processsing that you need to perform on your files.